 Cashback Visa and Mastercard products are not hugely generous following the cap on interchange fees paid by retailers a few years ago.
-Most have cut their rewards down to 0.2% of your spending (ie 20p per £100) or so, which is what you get from the John Lewis / Waitrose Partnership card, the Marks & Spencer credit card or the Sainsbury’s Nectar credit card.
+Most have cut their rewards down to 0.1% to 0.25% of your spending (ie 20p per £100) or so, which is what you get from the John Lewis / Waitrose Partnership card, the Marks & Spencer credit card or the Sainsbury’s Nectar credit card.

 How do the American Express cashback credit cards work?

 American Express has two different Platinum Cashback cards – the American Express Platinum Cashback credit card and the American Express Platinum Cashback Everyday credit card.

 What is the difference between the two Amex Platinum Cashback cards?